huaweicloud/terraform-provider-huaweicloud/docs/resources/antiddos_basic.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in which to manage the Cloud Native Anti-DDos Basic resource.
+* `region` - (Optional, String) Specifies the region in which to manage the Cloud Native Anti-DDos Basic resource.
   If omitted, the provider-level region will be used.
 Changing this creates a new resource.

 * `eip_id` - (Required, String, ForceNew) Specifies the ID of an EIP.
 Changing this creates a new resource.